new-media-art/TheBugProject/README.md

 # TheBugProject

-## A cockroach living in a postapocaliptical world finds out about the existance of a long forgotten seed bank an decides to find it in order the make the world green again. ##
+## A cockroach living in a postapocalyptic world finds out about the existence of a long-forgotten seed bank an decides to find it in order the make the world green again. ##

 ![Image](https://github.com/new-media-art/TheBugProject/blob/main/assets/page11.png)